Bruno-OGSilva/Customer-Retail-Analytics/docs/homepage.md

     Unions store data from all intermediate store models to create a unified view of all stores.
   - **product:**
     Provides a clean, unified view of product data as transformed in the staging layer.
+  - **product_missing:**
+    Identifies new product items that have recorded sales but are missing from the product table, serving as a trigger for manual updates to the product dimension.
   - **calendar:**
     Constructs a comprehensive date dimension spanning six years (from January 1, 2020).
 This model generates a date spine, extracts date attributes (year, month, day, weekday, quarter), calculates week boundaries based on business logic, and joins with raw week number data to integrate business-specific week numbers and indices.